 How are they using our product?

 Solution thinking would facilitate engineers to identify product/solution gaps and it indirectly drives innovation to generate new product ideas to fill those gaps.
-We can make this very simple by having Product Managers communicate customer needs to engineers periodically through a forum or through streamlined process such as MRDs/PRDs.
+We can make this very simple by having Product Managers communicate customer needs to engineers periodically through a forum or through a streamlined process such as MRDs/PRDs.
 Later engineers can generate new product ideas based on those inputs.
-However customer needs are not something that is written on a wall, so by including engineers we are only expanding our capability to spot/understand more customer needs.
+However customer needs are not something that is written on a wall, so by including engineers, we are only expanding our capability to spot/understand more customer needs.
 Such inclusive focus will generate larger ownership among engineers and narrow the gap between product capabilities & customer needs.

 - Product presentation delivered to all the new entrants to the product team.
 Product presentation would just have 3 steps